When Inventions Become Invisible

 The Departure

 The technology is no longer load-bearing.
 It may survive in niches and nostalgia.
 But it has left the center of civilization.
-Every technology that departs receives a Departure date, just as every technology that is born receives an ALMA date.
+Every technology that departs receives a Departure window, just as every technology that is born receives an ALMA birth window.

 The Core Insight | The Departure Framework, Orlando Rashid, 2026